tom-seddon/b2/doc/Overview.md

 ## Non-volatile CMOS RAM/EEPROM

-If you're using an emulated Master 128, Master Compact or PC 128 S, use `File` > `Save CMOS/EEPROM contents` to save the current CMOS/EEPROM contents for the current config.
-(For technical reasons, this doesn't currently happen automatically - sorry!)
+If you're using an emulated Master 128, Master Compact or PC 128 S, the current CMOS/EEPROM contents will normally be automatically saved to when they change.
+So next time you do `File` > `Power-on reset`, or re-select the same config, the CMOS/EEPROM contents will remain set.

-These affect the values used when using `File` > `Power-on Reset` or when re-selecting the current config from the Hardware menu.
+(Each hardware config on the Hardware menu has its own independent CMOS/EEPROM contents - the intention being to match what you'd get when using a collection of real machines.)

-(Each hardware config on the Hardware menu has its own independent set of CMOS/EEPROM contents.)
+If recording or replayinga timeline, the changes won't be saved.
+Use `File` > `Save CMOS/EEPROM contents` to save the contents explicitly in this situation.

 Use `Tools` > `Reset CMOS/EEPROM` to reset the saved settings to reasonable default settings.
-Again, use `File` > `Power-on Reset` to see the effect.
+You'll need to use `File` > `Power-on Reset` to see the effect.

 ## Copy to clipboard